 In 2016, in the waning days of the Obama Administration, states received some additional support when the DOL finalized additional safe harbor guidance specific to state auto-IRAs outlining the conditions that a program could satisfy to automatically be exempt from ERISA.
 Although this guidance was subsequently nullified by Congress in 2017 at the request of the Trump Administration, states continued to move forward with the adoption of the programs based on both the original DOL IRA safe harbor that remains in place and judicial limitations on ERISA preemption.
-For a more detailed discussion of the 2016 DOL IRA safe harbor guidance for state-facilitated programs, see Appendix B.
+For a more-detailed discussion of the 2016 DOL IRA safe harbor guidance for state-facilitated programs, see Appendix B.

-Current Legal Consideration: Courts, Preemption and State Auto-IRAs
+Current Legal Consideration: Courts, Preemption, and State Auto-IRAs

 In the only judicial decision involving auto-IRAs and ERISA to date, the U.S. District Court for the Eastern District of California held that the California program, known as CalSavers, is not an ERISA-regulated retirement plan and the California statute was not preempted by ERISA.
-18 Specifically, the court, in Howard Jarvis Taxpayers Assn v.
+Specifically, the court, in Howard Jarvis Taxpayers Assn v.
 The California Secure Choice Retirement Savings Program, found that the degree of employer involvement in facilitating CalSavers was minimal and the program was not established or maintained by an employer.
-The district court stated that to be an ERISA-regulated plan, "an employer's administrative duties must involve the application of more than a modicum of discretion" and that "an employer who makes no promises to its employees regarding an employee benefit plan or its coverage" has not established or maintained a plan.
+The District Court stated that to be an ERISA-regulated plan, "an employer's administrative duties must involve the application of more than a modicum of discretion" and that "an employer who makes no promises to its employees regarding an employee benefit plan or its coverage" has not established or maintained a plan.
 Simply remitting payroll deductions to an auto-IRA without discretion regarding the money does not turn an employer into a plan sponsor.
 Because CalSavers is not an ERISA plan and does not affect any employer's operation of an ERISA plan, the state law - including the requirement that employers without a plan of their own facilitate (allow their employees to participate in) CalSavers - is not preempted.
-The decision has been appealed to the U.S. Court of Appeals for the Ninth Circuit and oral arguments were heard on February 8, 2021.19 [Update: In a unanimous decision, the Ninth Circuit agreed with the district court ruling that "CalSavers is not an ERISA plan because it is established and maintained by the State" and does not "interfere with ERISA's core purposes."20]
+The decision has been appealed to the Ninth Circuit and oral arguments were heard on February 8, 2021.